Property Preservation Bidding and Estimating

 - Prepare a GPS printout of the exact location of the property

 - Record your start and finish mileage for the purposes of your tax return Bidding and Estimating for processing.

 Producing an On‐the‐spot Bids for Bidding For Property Preservation

 Generating Estimates Over the Phone

-You may be asked to supply a bid for your services over the phone.
+May be asked to supply a bid for your services over the phone.
 Where possible, you should avoid doing so for a number of reasons:

 - Full address of the property that requires servicing.